lambdaclass/concrete/ROADMAP.md

    postcondition proof, weakened postcondition, invalid contract expression, invalid invariant preservation, duplicate source/JSON proof links, and invalid proof-link attributes.
+2. Add vacuity and satisfiability checks for contracts: unsatisfiable preconditions, contradictory assumptions, `#[requires(false)]`, invariant `false`, unreachable returns, and postconditions proved only because the path is impossible.
+Audit must report `vacuous`, not `proved`, and release policy should reject vacuous proofs by default.
+3. Add `spec fn` / ghost totality rules: spec functions and ghost computations referenced by contracts are pure, erased, and total.
+Lean-backed specs inherit Lean termination; Concrete-level `spec fn` needs a totality/termination obligation or is rejected from the contract language.
-2. Finish the `assert` / `assume` trapdoor discipline everywhere it appears:
+4. Finish the `assert` / `assume` trapdoor discipline everywhere it appears:
    `assert` creates an obligation; `assume` is tainted, audit-loud, gate-forbiddable, and never reported as proof.
-3. Improve contract diagnostics: explain whether the failure is caller-side precondition, callee-side postcondition, partial postcondition, loop invariant initialization, invariant preservation, variant decrease, bad proof link, or stale proof.
+5. Improve contract diagnostics: explain whether the failure is caller-side precondition, callee-side postcondition, partial postcondition, loop invariant initialization, invariant preservation, variant decrease, bad proof link, stale proof, vacuous proof, or non-total spec/ghost expression.
-4. Add contract stability rules: weakening a precondition, strengthening a postcondition, or changing a public invariant is a semantic API change.
+6. Add contract stability rules: weakening a precondition, strengthening a postcondition, or changing a public invariant is a semantic API change.
-5. Add source contract soundness work to the compiler soundness bridge: parsing preserves meaning, generated obligations correspond to contract semantics, discharged obligations imply the advertised contract claim, and source proof links imply the same claim class as their generated registry entry.
+7. Add source contract soundness work to the compiler soundness bridge: parsing preserves meaning, generated obligations correspond to contract semantics, discharged obligations imply the advertised contract claim, and source proof links imply the same claim class as their generated registry entry.
+Include satisfiability/vacuity and spec/ghost totality in this soundness story.
-6. Add `hmac_sha256` source-contract retrofit only after proof-link migration and `concrete prove` examples make the small proof path routine.
+8. Add `hmac_sha256` source-contract retrofit only after proof-link migration and `concrete prove` examples make the small proof path routine.
 Do not start by moving the HMAC chain; use it as the late regression anchor for the mature source-link path.